 Goal-setting activity: How to set strategies to achieve your goals

-Written on the 25th of May 2012 by Janet Langley
+Written on the 25 May 2012 by Janet Langley

 You have a goal in mind, perhaps many, and aren’t sure exactly how to achieve it.
 It might be a habit you want to change, a new skill you want to incorporate into how you do business or a personal or professional objective.
 Studies show that focussing on one goal at a time and setting a concrete plan in motion will help ensure you reach your target.